 - the SEATS program developed by the Bank of Spain

 Select whether your input series is a stock or flow series.

 If auto is selected, the class property of the time series is used to determine if it is a stock or a flow.

-If the type is set to Stock, the instruction type=stock will be added to the series element of the configuration passed to the X-13ARIMA-SEATS program.
+If you select stock, the instruction type=stock will be added to the series element of the configuration passed to the X-13 ARIMA-SEATS program.